regulardesigner/video-journal/README.md

 # video-journal project

-Video-journal is a web application for recording short videos.
+Video-journal is a progressive web application for recording short videos.
 It's just like a personal diary but in video.

 ## How does Video Journal work?